 THOR: RAGNAROK director Taika Waititi is returning to make the fourth Thor film, THOR: LOVE AND THUNDER.
 This, by the way, officially makes Thor the MCU’s longest-running solo superhero franchise!
-Chris Hemsworth and Tessa Thompson will return as Thor and Valkyrie, but there’s a big surprise in store.
+Chris Hemsworth and Tessa Thompson will return as Thor and Valkyrie.
 They’ll be joined by Jaimie Alexander, returning as Sif, and Christian Bale as the ominously-named villain, Gorr the God Butcher.
-He's probably very nice.
-Finally, Natalie Portman returns as Jane Foster, the greatest love of Thor Odinson’s life.
-AVENGERS: ENDGAME planted the seeds for Jane’s return to the MCU, and now she’ll be more important than ever before.
+And, of course, Natalie Portman returns as Jane Foster, the greatest love of Thor Odinson’s life.
+AVENGERS: ENDGAME planted the seeds for Jane’s return to the MCU, and now her role is planned to be even more crucial than in the previous films.
 Jane Foster won’t be merely a supporting character; this time she’ll wield the enchanted hammer Mjolnir, and with it the power of the Mighty Thor.
 That’s right — a female Thor!
 How’s that for a shake-up?

 Black Panther: Wakanda Forever